Note - This article here of mine was initially published on February 6, 2021.

-The person who had made that post in the comments section of the above-described article went by the username of Snickering Hound. (*Note - "S.S.I." is Social Security Income that one can collect from the Social Security Administration.
+The person who had made that post in the comments section of the above-described article went by the username of Snickering Hound. (*Note - "S.S.I." is Supplemental Security Income that one can collect from the Social Security Administration.
 However, it appears that he may have been referring to Social Security Disability Income, which is from a different government program from the other one.)
 In my humble opinion, as in the case of Dr. Yoo, any psychiatrist who blames a child for being abused should have their medical license revoked, and Dr. Yoo should not even be allowed to go near children in any professional capacity.

 As I have stated previously herein, I may not be a medical expert.
 However, like many of you, I am a prudent consumer who warns people to steer clear of quacks and charlatans in the mental-health profession.
 My concern is that many of them misuse the so-called "Asperger's Syndrome" diagnosis to drum up business for themselves under fraudulent pretenses.

 If you are an adult and you are a survivor of child abuse of any kind, do not allow for the parent or the immediate family member who victimized you to coerce or even pressure you into going into "Asperger's Syndrome" treatment.
 These people have no moral high ground to convince you that you have any kind of psychiatric illness, because they are not in touch with all of their mental faculties themselves.

 Do not let them talk you into taking the psychiatric evaluation for "Asperger's Syndrome."
 Once you walk into that same fire, you will be burned left and right and there will be no return for you back to your life as it was before.
 My best advice for you is that if these people continue to pressure you and hound you into getting involved with a psychiatrist for "Asperger's Syndrome," take this one online autism test that will tell you right up front whether or not it is worth it for you even to get involved in anything that drastic.